 As a person, we want to stand out from the rest.
 To do that, we rely on our character and our identity.
 The same principle goes for your company/brand.
 If you want to differ from everyone else in the marketplace, you need to have a unique brand identity.
 It is the ingredient that frames your company image from the beginning.

-Powerful branding depends not only on the visible elements such as logo, posters, website or other branding material.
-Your branding and identity also rely on your brand message and the emotional effect that the message sends to your target audience.
+Powerful branding depends not only on the visible elements such as logo, posters, website, or other branding material.
+Your branding and identity design also rely on your brand message and the emotional effect that the message sends to your target audience.

 What Is Brand Identity?